margaretmf/margaretmf.github.io/poetry.md

 Let go of the gun
 Let the reign of Truth and Love in
-Fighting for Independence, where there is ground beneath my feet, trust in the depths of my soul, goodness that is greater than evil and a light that embraces everying through all the Earth.
+Fighting for Independence, where there is ground beneath my feet, trust, love, and joy in the depths of my soul, goodness that is greater than evil and a light that embraces everying through all the Earth.